NeoReviews Author Instructions

 - Corresponding Author.
 Contact information for the Corresponding Author (including: name, address, telephone number, and e-mail).
 There can be only one Corresponding Author; he or she should be the person who uploads the manuscript and will be expected to handle all inquiries about manuscript submission, forms, permissions, reviews, author proofs and production.

 - Funding source.
 Research or project support, including internal funding, should be listed here; if the project was done with no specific support, please note that here.
 Technical and other assistance should be identified in Acknowledgments (if any).
+Along with your funding source please state that your manuscript "[does/does not] contain a discussion of an unapproved/investigative use of a commercial product/device"

 - Conflict of Interest and Financial Disclosure statements NeoReviews does not prohibit authors who have a financial association with a profit-making company from writing articles.
 However, the journal’s policy requires that when potential conflicts of interest exist or arise, the author must disclose any affiliation, financial agreement, or other involvement with any company associated with a product or service that figures prominently in the submitted article.